Is John Still Alive Today? – John 21:22 Examined

 When I began researching John’s possible modern-day existence, I didn’t have a strong opinion or much knowledge about this topic.
 But after digging through all the material I could find, I have to say that I don’t think John is still alive today.

 Yet, be all that as it may, there is still a tiny piece of me that entertains the possibility.
 As fantastical as it might sound, keeping John alive for the last 2,000 years is not a difficult task for God.
 Moreover, the fact that Christians, to this day, read John 21:22 and walk away, considering the possibility, suggests the idea is not totally bananas.
-Because of this, although I don’t think he exists on earth today, a small part of me hopes it’s true.
+Because of this, a small part of me hopes it’s true.

 Further Reading